Understand Chrome policy management

 To change the order of precedence, your Chrome browser fleet must be managed by Chrome Enterprise Core.
 User cloud policies only take precedence if the associated Chrome profile is affiliated.
 If not, they follow the default order of precedence.
 For details, see Understand user affiliation.

-1. Sign in to your Google Admin console.
+1. Sign in with an administrator account to the Google Admin console.

 2. In the Admin console, go to Menu and then Devicesand thenChromeand thenSettings.
 The User & browser settings page opens by default.